kehantan/labbook/docs/assays/plaque.rst

 #.
 Transfer 50 uL of diluted virus from D2 to D3.
 Mix well by either pipette repeatedly or using a vortex.
 #.
 Continue the process for each tube until the last tube.
 50 uL from D5 can be discarded.

-*Note 1:* Assuming we are infecting Vero cells with virus in 6 well plate, which uses 300 uL of virus containing media, so diluting the virus to final volume of 500 uL is sufficient.
-If infecting Vero cells in a 12 well plate, which would use only 100 uL of diluted virus, we can reduce the volume to 300 uL so we don't waste the media.
-30 uL of virus stock + 270 uL fresh 2% DMEM.
+*Note:* Assuming we are infecting Vero cells with virus in 6 well plate, which uses 300 uL of virus containing media, so diluting the virus to final volume of 500 uL is sufficient.
+If infecting Vero cells in a 12 well plate, which would use only 100 uL of diluted virus, we can reduce the volume to 300 uL so we don't waste the media (e.g.: 30 uL of virus stock + 270 uL fresh 2% DMEM).

-*Note 2:* There might be time where different dilution factor is required, adjust the parameters accordingly.

 Infection
 ~~~~~~~~~